116 N. York Street, 3rd Floor, Elmhurst, IL 60126

 Consequences of Being Found in Contempt of Court

 In addition, if the person is a business owner or is self-employed, they may be required to make monthly reports to the court detailing their business income and expenses.
-If they are currently unemployed, they may be required to make periodic reports to the court detailing their search for employment, or they may be obligated to work with the Illinois Department of Employment Security to seek employment and have support obligations withheld from their wages.
+If they are currently unemployed, they may be required to make periodic reports to the court detailing their job search, or they may be obligated to work with the Illinois Department of Employment Security to seek employment and have support obligations withheld from their wages.

 If a parent is at least 60 days late on child support payments, and they do not report a loss of employment or a change to a new job to the other parent, they may be held in criminal contempt.
-In these cases, a person may be charged with a criminal violation, and in addition to imprisonment, they may face other consequences, such as the suspension of their driver's license.
+In these cases, a person may be charged with a criminal violation, and in addition to imprisonment, they may face other consequences.

 If a parent is found in contempt for violating a parenting time order, the court may impose multiple penalties, including suspending their driver's license, placing them on probation, sentencing them to up to six months in prison, and fining them up to $500 for each violation.
 A parent may also be subject to restrictions on their parenting time and child custody, and any missed parenting time may need to be made up.
 The parent may be required to receive psychological counseling and/or take part in a parental education program, pay a monetary bond, and reimburse any expenses that resulted from the violation.
 Restrictions on a person's parenting time may also be put in place, such as requiring their time with their children to be supervised.

-Contact Our DuPage County Family Law Attorneys for Contempt of Court
+Contact Our DuPage County, IL Family Law Attorneys for Contempt of Court

 It is important to take court orders seriously.
 If you do not agree with a court order, you should seek legal assistance so that you can attempt to have the order modified through the proper channels.
 Disobeying a court order can result in serious consequences, including fines and jail time.
 If you have any questions about whether your conduct might constitute contempt, you should speak with an attorney before taking any actions.